 Lennon was a notoriously bad driver who had rarely been behind the wheel since passing his test in 1965.
 He was poor at navigating roads and often failed to notice other traffic.

-The roads around Golspie were narrow, and Lennon lost control of the car, driving it into a roadside ditch.
+The roads around Golspie were narrow.
+The weather was poor, and Lennon panicked after spotting a foreign tourist driving towards him.
+Lennon lost control of his Austin Maxi, driving it into a roadside ditch.
 He, Ono and Kyoko sustained cuts to the face and Ono's back was injured.

 They were taken to Golspie's Lawson Memorial Hospital where Lennon was given 17 facial stitches, Ono 14 in her forehead, and Kyoko four.